 Caldwell Community College and Technical Institute is dedicated to equality of opportunity for its staff and students.
-Caldwell Community College and Technical Institute does not discriminate against students, employees, or applicants on the grounds of race, color, age, religion, national origin, sexual orientations, gender identity, sex, marital status, disability, or status as a U.S. veteran.
-Caldwell Community College and Technical Institute is committed to this policy.
+Caldwell Community College and Technical Institute does not practice or condone discrimination based on race, color, national origin, religion, sex, sexual orientation, gender, gender identity or expression, pregnancy, disability, genetic information, age, political affiliation or veterans’ status in the administration or in any of its educational programs, activities and employment practices.

 All full-time employees are offered individual medical health care insurance at little or no cost for employee coverage.
 Families may be insured at an additional cost.
 The effective date of coverage will be either the first of the month following employment if you work one-half or more scheduled work days during your month of employment, or the first of the second month following employment if you work less than one-half of the scheduled work days.

 Twelve (12) days paid vacation per year increasing with service to 25 days.
 On December 31, any employee with more than thirty (30) days or 240 hours of accumulated leave shall have the excess accumulation converted to sick leave.

 Twelve (12) days paid sick leave per year.
 (Unused sick leave is credited toward years of service at retirement).

 Promotes employees' involvement in the education of youth and to bolster employees' assistance to schools.
 Therefore, the college shall grant four (4) hours paid, and four (4) hours unpaid leave for a total of eight (8) hours leave per contract year to a full-time employee who is a parent, guardian, or person standing in loco parentis of a school-aged child so that the employee may attend or otherwise be involved at that child's school.